CORK FLOORING INSTALLATION

 Flooring should be transported and stored horizontally and acclimatised at the job site in dry, well-ventilated area for a minimum of 48 hours.
 During the storage and installation, maintain temperature and relative humidity to the normal level when the building is occupied.
 In most cases, this means 18ºC to 28ºC and relative humidity range of 35% to 65%.

-Tools and materials required: padsaw or a fine toothed handsaw, spacer blocks, pencil, set square, 0.2mm PE film and adhesive tape.
+Tools and materials required: padsaw or a fine toothed handsaw, spacer blocks, pencil, set square, 0.2mm polythene sheet (damp proof membrane) and adhesive tape (eg 50mm wide polythene joint tape).

 Prior to installation, please inspect the planks in daylight for any visible faults or damage and to ensure they are the design you were expecting, as we can't take items back once they have been used or fitted.
 Our floating cork floors are natural products and each plank has its own shade and pattern.
 Shuffle the planks before laying to achieve an attractive blend of shades.
 Ideally planks should be laid following the direction of the main light source; we recommend flooring should be laid crossways to any existing floorboards.